sylhare/sylhare.github.io/_posts/2021-02-21-Modern-era-js.md

 ### Export

-But for those to be _"importable"_ you first need to `export` them.
+For those modules to be _"importable"_ you first need to `export` them.
 Basically making them "public" and visible from outside their file.
-With some linter and to avoid interferences you'll be warn with any anonymous exports, and asked to use the `export default` on your class, function, object.
+With some linter and to avoid interferences you'll be warned with any anonymous exports, and asked to use the `export default` on your class, function, object.

 > There can be only one `export default` that will get referenced as the file name.